SerpiCo07/cloud-arch-internship/README.md

 REMINDER :
 Next time, add the JSON key for the service account in the correct path of the system environment

-Also apparently, I didn't develope the 1st Google Cloud Function !!